Xtraction powered by Landesk

 7.Scroll through the list to add users, and use your Ctrl key to select more than one at a time.

-You can also edit or remove groups and members from these same dialogs.
-Note that when removing a group or a member from a group, you're not prompted to verify the deletion.
+You can also right-click to edit or remove groups and members from these same dialogs.

 Folder permissions define user and group access to dashboards, documents, and filters that are stored in those folders.